-The dean shall also prepare and forward a summary list of those he/she has recommended for promotion, merit and outstanding performance, or tenure, respectively.
-The names of those recommended for merit and outstanding performance increase shall be listed in order of priority by the dean.
-On or before February 15, deans shall inform the faculty that merit and outstanding performance rankings are available and shall provide individual rankings to specific faculty members at the request of the faculty member.
-Faculty who do not ultimately receive merit or outstanding performance awards may appeal the dean's ranking if it can be demonstrated to have been in error based upon the criteria listed in 10.280.
+The dean shall also prepare and forward a summary list of those he/she has recommended for promotion, merit, or tenure, respectively.
+The names of those recommended for merit increase shall be listed in order of priority by the dean.
+On or before February 15, deans shall inform the faculty that merit rankings are available and shall provide individual rankings to specific faculty members at the request of the faculty member.
+Faculty who do not ultimately receive merit awards may appeal the dean's ranking if it can be demonstrated to have been in error based upon the criteria listed in 10.280.